PAY RANGE: 7

-This is engineering and sciences technician work at the trainee level.
-Employees in this class learn to perform a variety of assignments in support of various engineering, plant operations, surveying and scientific tasks and projects.
-Employees are required to participate in a structured City-sponsored Water Department educational program in Environmental or Engineering Sciences, developing knowledge, skills and abilities required to promote to full performance level engineering aide, engineering technician, construction projects technician, surveyor, treatment plant operator and laboratory technician classes.
-Employees perform basic tasks in the assignment under the guidance of a higher level technician, engineer or scientist.
-Assignments expand in complexity as employee's training progresses.
-Work is performed under the close supervision of an engineering, scientific or technical superior.ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)
+This is engineering technician work at the trainee level.
+Employees in this class learn to perform a variety of assignments in support of various engineering, surveying and scientific tasks and projects.
+Employees develop knowledge, skills and abilities required to promote to full performance level Engineering Aide classes in the General or Streets specialties.
+Employees perform basic tasks in their area of assignment under the guidance of a higher-level technician, surveyor or engineer.
+Employees in the Streets Specialty participate in a training program to assist in highway construction inspection activities or to support civil engineering projects involving transportation facilities and traffic control devices.
+Work assignments expand in complexity as the employee's training progresses.
+Work is performed under the close supervision of an engineering, scientific or technical superior.

 Learns to perform a variety of basic tasks in support of the following functional assignments:

 · Assist in the inspection of construction work of City streets, sidewalks, curbs, gutter, and driveways.